asbjornenge/cccf-docker-instructions/README.md

 ### 2.3.0

 * Added ability to pass --env args to cli
-* Added support for replacing varilable in the config file !! :rocket:
+* Added ability to pass --var args to cli for replacing variables in the config file !! :rocket:

 ### 2.2.0